 Choose three courses from at least two disciplines/prefixes.
 Courses must be at least 3 credits each and exclude first-year foreign language courses; second-year foreign language is acceptable (see catalog for approved list of humanities electives).

-Social Science
+Social Science 12-16

-12-16 Complete four courses from at least two disciplines/prefixes.
-Courses must be at least 3 credits each (see catalog for approved list of social science electives).
+Complete four courses from at least two disciplines/prefixes.
+Courses must be at least 3 credits each.
+See www.roguecc.edu\cs and a computer science advisor for university-specific transfer requirements.